 Like every ‘alternative-fuel' car, the Niro PHEV will cost you £145 a year in road tax (VED).
 At least its low price and the lack of options mean you won’t have to worry about the car costing more than £40,000 and incurring the extra £335 charge the first five times you tax it as a result.

 - 1VerdictIt's not the most inspiring car to drive, but the excellent fuel economy and a decent electric range make the Kia Niro PHEV plug-in hybrid family SUV worth a look

 - 2Range, MPG, CO2 & chargingThe Kia Niro PHEV gives you useful extra electric-only range over the hybrid version – but at a price

-- 3Running costs - currently readingThe Niro PHEV is one of the more expensive models in the Kia range, but will have very low running costs for some people
+- 3Running costs & insurance - currently readingThe Niro PHEV is one of the more expensive models in the Kia range, but will have very low running costs for some people